 Foodie & Film Buffs: Italy

 Where to Stay: Those seeking a jump into the past will find their ideal Piedmont home base at Castello di Guarene, an 18th-century Palace atop a charming village, while those who enjoy more contemporary accommodations and resort-like amenities will prefer Casa di Langa.
-In Rome, we recommend sister properties Hotel de Russie, offering enviable panoramic views from the rooftop, and Hotel de la Ville, set above the Spanish Steps.
+In Rome, we recommend Hotel de Russie, offering enviable panoramic views from the rooftop, and Hotel de la Ville or newcomer Six Senses Rome.

 The Cultural Island Getaway: Oahu

 Why Go Now: The month-long Aloha Festivals in Oahu (beginning on September 10) celebrates the state’s history, as well as local music and dance traditions.
-One of the highlights is the Waikiki Ho’olaule’a (September 17), an enormous block party with four concert stages and vendors selling all manner of local dishes and artisan crafts.
-Other notable festivals include the Hawaii Food & Wine Festival (October 20-November 6) where chefs from across the islands travel to Honolulu and the 50th annual Kona Coffee Cultural Festival in Kailua (November 4-13).
+One of the highlights is the Waikiki Ho’olaule’a (September 23), an enormous block party with four concert stages and vendors selling all manner of local dishes and artisan crafts.
+Other notable festivals include the Hawaii Food & Wine Festival (November 2-5) where chefs from across the islands travel to Honolulu and the 50th annual Kona Coffee Cultural Festival in Kailua (November 3-12).
 Plus, though the state is busy year-round, October is one of the least touristed months, making it a great time to enjoy all the hiking, snorkeling and beach time that Hawaii has to offer.

 Where to Stay: The nine-story Espacio in Waikiki, offering guests an exclusive experience that includes a two- or three-bedroom suite per floor with butler service, a balcony complete with a Jacuzzi, marble bathrooms with deep soaking tubs and a state-of-the-art kitchen.